2001 Arizona Wildcats football team: Game summaries

-San Diego State
+at San Diego State

 In Mackovic's debut as Arizona coach, the Wildcats opened the season with a matchup against San Diego State.
 It was Arizona's first visit to San Diego since they won the Holiday Bowl in 1998.
 Arizona's offense started slow, but would pick up momentum to get points and the defense shut down the Aztecs to give Mackovic his first win and end the Wildcats’ five-game losing streak (that dated back to the previous year that led to Tomey stepping down).

-Idaho
+vs Idaho

 In their home opener, Arizona hosted Idaho.
 The Wildcats’ offense would dominate, though they would miss a pair of extra points after touchdowns.
 Mac Duff's defense was “Desert Swarm”-like early, by shutting out the Vandals in the first three quarters.
 In the fourth, Idaho would mount a furious rally, as Arizona's defense was playing garbage time, but would fall short as the Wildcats held on and Mackovic won his first home game.

-UNLV
+vs UNLV

 The Wildcats hosted UNLV in their next game.
 It was the first meeting between the two schools.
-The was originally going to be played on September 15, but was postponed a week later along with all other college football games in the wake of the September 11 tragedy.
+The game was originally going to be played on September 15, but was postponed a week later along with all other college football games in the wake of the September 11 tragedy.

 On the day of the game, Arizona Stadium had heavy security measures due to the aftermath of the 9/11 attacks, as fans entered the stadium.
 During the pregame, fans held American flags and the stadium observed a moment of silence for the 9/11 victims and the Arizona marching band played the national anthem before kickoff.
 At halftime, the band, along with UNLV's, performed “God Bless America” and “America the Beautiful” as a symbol of pride.

 In the game itself, the Wildcats would outplay the Rebels and Arizona's passing offense dominated on its way to a win and went to 3–0 under Mackovic before entering Pac-10 play.

+vs Washington State

-Oregon
+vs No. 7 Oregon

 After losing to Washington State to begin conference play, Arizona hosted Oregon (who was ranked seventh).
 The Wildcats would be no match for the Ducks, as Oregon's offense put up 63 points on the scoreboard.
 At one point earlier in the game, the score was tied at 14 before the Ducks broke it open, and gave the Wildcats an ugly loss.

+at Oregon State

-Washington
+at No. 15 Washington

 Arizona traveled to Seattle to take on Washington, who was also ranked (15th).
 The Wildcats would battle the Huskies in a back and forth affair, and took the lead in the fourth quarter.
 However, Washington was able to drive into Arizona territory and scored in the final minute to give Arizona a painful loss for the second year in a row.